indic-dict/stardict-sanskrit/README.md

 * Change directory to sa-vyAkaraNa.
 * Run: make DICTS='laghu-kaumudi'.
 This will run the commands listed in sa-vyAkaraNa/makefile sequentially.
 All dictionaries and tars under sa-vyAkaraNa will be rebuilt as of 20160321.
 * Watch out for errors and warnings.
-* If you are satisfied with the output, commit and push.
+* If you are satisfied with the output, add (preferably only the files you intended to change), commit and push.

 # Other notes